 High school students at Alto engage in projects that go beyond traditional core curricula.
-They are provided with the unique opportunity to grow their self-awareness and their understanding of the world around them.
+They are provided with the unique opportunity to grow their self-awareness and understanding of the world around them.

 Theory of Knowledge (TOK)

-TOK, taught in grade 11 and 12, is an interdisciplinary course designed to help students question and understand how they know what they know.
+TOK, taught in Grades 11 and 12, is an interdisciplinary course designed to help students question and understand how they know what they know.
 Students study how individuals from various disciplines view the world and analyze knowledge across disciplines in order to develop their own ways of thinking.

 Creativity, Activity, Service (CAS)